RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

    Your typed responses:

-   * The warning at the beginning of output is normal as users cant write in the system area.
+   * The warning at the beginning of output is normal as users can't write in the system area.
      Type :tt:`yes` to confirms to use a local library in your user area.
    * Type :tt:`yes` to confirms a creation of personal library.
 This is done once.
 Future installs will use this existing location.